Nano Laser Peel™ & Contour TRL™ – Ablative Laser Therapies

 Due to their strength, laser procedures usually more dramatic results than both chemical peels and micro-neelding.
 However, with laser skin resurfacing, there is usually more downtime than with the other two treatments.

 Are Laser Skin Resurfacing Treatments Painful?

 Pain tolerance varies from person to person, and the level of discomfort will vary by the location and depth of the treatment.
 On a scale from 0-10, (0 being no pain, and 10 being unbearable pain), our patients usually report a 3-5 level of discomfort.
-For the Nano Laser Peel ™, a topical anesthesia will be applied 30 minutes prior to treatment, and for the Co2, Drs.
-Lieberman and Parikh will offer patients a local nerve block though an oral analgesic.
+For the Nano Laser Peel , a topical anesthesia will be applied 30 minutes prior to treatment, and for the Contour TRL, Drs.
+Lieberman and Parikh may administer a subcutaneous local anesthetic.

 What Is The Recovery After Laser Resurfacing Treatments?

-For approximately 3-5 days after the Nano Laser Peel ™, and anywhere from 10 days to four weeks after a Co2 treatment, your skin will probably look like it has been severely sunburned.
+For approximately 3-5 days after the Nano Laser Peel , and anywhere from 10 days to four weeks after a Contour TRL treatment, your skin will probably look like it has been severely sunburned.
 During this time, your skin may feel raw and have some oozing drainage.
 Some patients report a tingling, burning or itching sensation that comes and goes throughout the day.

 Our staff will instruct you on how to care for your skin during the healing process, and you may use ice or pain medication to alleviate any discomfort, but it is critical to stay out of the sun as too much sun could cause permanent, irregular discoloration.

 Are There Any Risks Associated with Laser Skin Resurfacing Treatments?